viniciusgerevini/godot-clyde-dialogue/README.md

 You can find examples using these helpers on [/addons/clyde/examples](./addons/clyde/examples).

 This implementation comes with a simple fixed dialogue bubble and a floating dialogue bubble.
 You can adapt these helpes however you need.
 If you intend to change them, I recommend copying them to your project's folder so there are no conflicts when updating the plugin.

+## Contact and Help

+For issues with the plugin, feel free to open an issue in this repository.

+If you are looking for help on how things work, general questions, ideas or just want to share something, please use our main discussion forum: https://github.com/viniciusgerevini/clyde/discussions

+I also would love to see what games you've been making with Clyde.
+If you have any released game using clyde, share it with us on: https://github.com/viniciusgerevini/clyde/discussions/3